Mortgage Payment Calculator

 How to use this calculator

-This mortgage payment calculator gives you a complete picture of your monthly costs — not just the principal and interest, but also the property taxes, homeowner's insurance, HOA dues, and private mortgage insurance (PMI) that lenders typically require.
+This mortgage payment calculator gives you a complete picture of your monthly housing costs — not just principal and interest, but also property taxes, homeowner's insurance, HOA dues, and private mortgage insurance (PMI).

 Step 1: Enter your home price and down payment